Terrifying armed carjacking caught on security camera

 ALBUQUERQUE, N.M.
 (KRQE) – A terrifying carjacking was caught on surveillance in the Northeast Heights.

-They relocated in the heights near Menaul and Tramway thinking it was safer.
-Now, they are finding themselves victims to crime again.
+They relocated to the heights near Menaul and Tramway thinking it was safer.
+Now, they are finding themselves victims of crime again.

-“I was just heading to school, and then he had a gun right at my chest,” Shawn said.
+“I was just heading to school, and then he had a gun right at my chest,” said Shawn.

 Surveillance video shows a masked gunman wearing a bulletproof vest and hockey jersey demanding Shawn’s car keys.

-The teen handed them over, then ran inside and alerted his dad who ran after the gunman, but he didn’t see his face since the car’s windows were still covered in frost.
+The teen hands them over, then runs inside and alerts his dad who runs after the gunman.
+However, he didn’t see his face since the car’s windows were still covered in frost.

 “When I ran to the car and grabbed the door handle it was locked,” John, Shawn’s dad, said.
 “He kept going down and turned.”